amrutha-m206/SecureCollab/README.md

 3. **Place the Certificates in the certs Folder**:

-    After generating the certificate files (`server.crt` and `server.key`), place them in the dcerts folder
+    After generating the certificate files (`server.crt` and `server.key`), place them in the certs folder